-Method of Analysis and Evaluation
+> Method of Analysis and Evaluation

-Self-Evaluation Compilation & Evaluation Discussion on Enhancing Effectiveness A self-evaluation questionnaire is completed by all directors Effectiveness of Board of Directors is analyzed and deliberated at Audit & Supervisory Board meetings The criteria for agenda items are reviewed to further improve deliberations and enhance Board's supervisory functions Main Content of Questionnaire Role and duties of Board of Directors Composition of Board of Directors Supervision by Board of Directors Support structure for Board directors Matters concerning external directors Fiscal Year ended December 2021 Evaluation Results The evaluation found that the Board of Directors was functioning properly in regard to its overall effectiveness, including the status of operation, status of deliberation, and management and supervisory functions.
-Fiscal Year ending December 2022 Management Policy We will work to improve deliberations and enhance the supervisory function by sending agenda items more promptly in advance, and review agenda and reporting items, etc.
+Self-Evaluation Compilation & Evaluation Discussion on Enhancing Effectiveness A self-evaluation questionnaire is completed by all directors Effectiveness of Board of Directors is analyzed and deliberated at Audit & Supervisory Board meetings The criteria for agenda items are reviewed to further improve deliberations and enhance Board's supervisory functions Main Content of Questionnaire • Role and duties of Board of Directors • Composition of Board of Directors • Supervision by Board of Directors • Support structure for Board directors • Matters concerning external directors Fiscal Year ended Evaluation The evaluation found Board of Directors w properly in regard to effectiveness, includi of operation, status of and management a functions.
+Results d that the vas functioning b its overall ng the status of deliberation, Fiscal Year ending December 2022 Management Policy We will work to improve deliberations and enhance the supervisory function by sending agenda items more promptly in advance, and review agenda and reporting items, etc. Results for year ende ed December 2021 Issues for r year ending December 2022 Reduction of criteria f or agenda items noting loadies

-Results for year ended December 2021 Issues for year ending December 2022 Overall effectiveness Reduction of criteria for agenda items Consideration of reduction of cross-shareholdings Discussion of succession plan Review of meeting bodies Enhancing discussions concerning capital cost Enhancing discussions concerning sustainability External officer Enhancement of a prior presentation of agenda items to external directors and external auditors Domestic and overseas plant tours for external officers Earlier provision of materials to external officers Increasing frequency of opinion exchange between external directors and the Audit & Supervisory Board
+Results for year ended December 2021 Issues for year ending December 2022 Overall effectiveness Reduction of criteria for agenda items Consideration of reduction of cross- shareholdings Discussion of succession plan Review of meeting bodies Enhancing discussions concerning capital cost Enhancing discussions concerning sustainability External officer Enhancement of a prior presentation of agenda items to external directors and external auditors Domestic and overseas plant tours for external officers Earlier provision of materials to external officers Increasing frequency of opinion exchange between external directors and the Audit &amp; Supervisory Board